Published in: Research | March 26, 2020

-As the below table shows, there was a 14 point increase in the average score from 2008 to 2018.
-In 2018, the average FICO® Score hit 704, which is classified as a good credit score.
+As the below table shows, there was a 19 point increase in the average score from 2009 to 2019.
+In 2019, the average FICO® Score hit 706, which is classified as a good credit score.

 FICO® Scores tend to climb with age.
-In fact, Americans 60 and over have average credit scores that are 87 points higher than Americans aged 18 to 29.
+In fact, Americans 60 and over have average credit scores that are 87 points higher than Americans aged 20 to 29.

 This is unsurprising as length of credit history is a key component in both FICO and Vantage scoring models.
 Older Americans have also had more time to develop positive payment histories and to become more financially stable, so missed payments become less likely.

 VantageScore considers six factors including payment history, type and age of credit, percent of credit limit used, total debt balances, recent inquiries and credit behavior, and credit available.

 Average VantageScore data confirms that age correlates with higher average credit scores.
-The Silent Generation has an average VantageScore that is 95 points higher than the average credit score among those in Gen Z.
+The Silent Generation has an average VantageScore that is 90 points higher than the average credit score among those in Gen Z.

-Both age and gender play a role in credit scores.
-Data from the Federal Reserve shows that both younger and middle-aged single men have slightly higher VantageScores than single women within the same age groups.
+Data collected by the Federal Reserve in 2018 also shows both younger and middle-aged single men had slightly higher VantageScores than single women within the same age groups.
 The research focused on singles because single men and women are responsible for making their own financial decisions while married couples are presumed to make joint decisions on financial issues.

 Credit scores also vary dramatically by state.
-The average VantageScore in the lowest scoring state of Mississippi is 652 -- 61 points below Minnesota's highest scoring average of 713.
-Residents of just nine states have average VantageScores of 700 or above as the table below shows.
+The average FICO® Score in the lowest-scoring state of Mississippi is 667 -- 66 points below Minnesota's highest-scoring average of 733.
+Residents of just 17 states have average FICO® Scores below 700.

 Research from the Urban Institute found a strong correlation between high credit scores and homeownership.
 There are a number of factors contributing to this, including the fact that homeowners are often older and, as the data above shows, age correlates to higher scores.

 Of course, credit scores of above 620 are typically required to qualify for conventional mortgages, although it is possible to obtain loans backed by the Federal Housing Administration with scores as low as 500.

 After accounting for factors such as age and college education, the impact of income on credit scoring was found to be even more minimal than initial data would suggest.

-The charts below show the distribution of credit scores among groups the Federal Reserve classified as high, mid, and low income consumers.
-While those in the lower income group were slightly more likely than their wealthier counterparts to have VantageScores below 700, the majority of Americans across each income level had scores between 800 and 1,000.
+The Federal Reserve's data uses VantageScore 2.0, the older scoring model that used a scale between 501 and 990.
+While those in the lower income group were slightly more likely than their wealthier counterparts to have VantageScores below 700, the majority of Americans across each income level had scores between 800 and 990.